StuChapman/BD-MS-Project-Cave-du-Vins/README.md

                                 grape=mongo.db.grape.find(),
                             )
 ```
-6. I created an issue by passing my code through the Python validator, and slavishly following the protocals.
+6. I created an issue by passing my code through the Python validator, and slavishly following the protocols.
 I determined to use the validator carefully from then on.
+    Specifically I decided to be relaxed about lines that are over 79 characters in length.
+My research suggests this is a recommendation, rather than an error.
+In future, I will learn more methods of breaking up lines of code.
 7. I had the issue with the broken Procfile as detailed above.
 8. I had a bug where the search fields were populated with a default values after deleting a wine.
 They should be return to blank - I used code to clear each of the variables...
 ```{python}